bdsowers/cutiequest/README.md

 ## Content Ideas
 ### Quirks
 * Unreliable - spell sometimes fizzles
-* Ice Queen - when hit, the player has a chance of being frozen for a short period
-* Toxic - player starts each floor poisoned
 * Double Vision - will sometimes see enemies that aren't there
 * Party Boy/Girl - dungeon is filled with party decorations, some of which are traps
 * Smoker - smoke particle FX obscures portion of the screen
-* Foodie - food spawns in dungeon; must periodically eat it or you take damage

 ### Quirks Still TBD
 * Ghosted